phiryll/phiryll.github.io/docs/concurrency.md

 translate the problem to the domain of people before the invention of the telegraph.
 The content and format of data is mostly irrelevant, except for information designed to deal with being distributed (vector clocks, e.g.).
-Clocks are not synchronized, probably not even within some tolerance; all times are local only.
+Clocks are not synchronized, not even within some tolerance; all times are local only.
 All actors are geographically remote from each other, and the only way to communicate is by physical letters, sent by pony express.
 Some of the things that can happen:

 * It can take months to send a message.
 Message delivery times are not consistent, something you sent later could arrive first.